Gaspare Manos

 Gaspare Manos (born 6 July 1968) is an Italian painter and sculptor.
 His work traces the boundary between abstraction and figurative art.

 Education

 Manos was educated in Greece, Switzerland and Britain.
 He then studied at the London School of Economics where he gained a PhD in Economics.

 Biography and life

-1968 Gaspare Augusto Manos, Italian, is born in Bangkok, Thailand [06.07.1968] from an Italian mother Elena Luxardo and father Aldo Manos a United Nations diplomat at UN ECAFE.
-Attends a French kindergarten where he speaks Thai, Italian and French.
-Visits various cities in Asia that leave a lasting impression on him.
+Gaspare Augusto Manos, Italian, was born in 1968, in Bangkok, Thailand [06.07.1968] to an Italian mother Elena Luxardo and father Aldo Manos a United Nations diplomat at UN ECAFE.
+He attended a French kindergarten where he speaks Thai, Italian and French.
+He visits various cities in Asia that leave a lasting impression on him.
 He retains strong links with Asia in general throughout his life and GQ Magazine Japan includes him in their "Men of the Year" [GQ Edition Edition – January 2013 – Japan], with other Italian artists such as the musician Jovanotti and the actor/film director Vittorio de Sica.